Little Bit of Everything (song)

-"Little Bit of Everything" is a song written by Brad Warren, Brett Warren, and Kevin Rudolf and recorded by New Zealand-born Australian country music singer Keith Urban.
+"Little Bit of Everything" is a song written by Brad Warren, Brett Warren, and Kevin Rudolf and recorded by Australian country music singer Keith Urban.
 It was released in May 2013 as the first single from Urban's 2013 album Fuse.
 The song became Urban's first Top 40 hit on the US Billboard Hot 100 since "Only You Can Love Me This Way" in 2009.

 Content

 "Little Bit of Everything" is about a man who expresses "a whole assortment of other desires to live life to its fullest."
 The song's concept came from a conversation that songwriting duo The Warren Brothers (Brad Warren and Brett Warren) had with Kevin Rudolf over their varied musical interests.
 According to Brett, the song was sent to Urban, who is friends with the Warren Brothers, but he was initially unaware that they wrote it.

 Composition

 Unlike on his last five albums, which he co-produced with Dann Huff, Urban co-produced this song with Nathan Chapman.
 As for the arrangement, Urban said that he found the song interesting because it put less emphasis on the chorus than on the verses, as opposed to most songs, in which the chorus is "kind of bigger."
 The introduction features a ukulele that was "chopped up" to create a stuttering sound.
 This part was inspired by Madonna's 2001 single "Don't Tell Me".
 The bass line is also played on a synthesizer, due to the first two bass guitarists that they contacted being unavailable.